When Saul met the Lord

 To open their eyes, and to turn them from darkness to light, and from the power of Satan unto God, that they may receive forgiveness of sins, and inheritance among them which are sanctified by faith that is in Me.”

-If you read this, it reads just like the experience he, himself had.
+As you read this, it reads just like the experience he had.

 He was under the power of Satan when he refused to believe Steven’s witness, and instead gave himself over to hate, and viciousness.